Six-time IndyCar champion Scott Dixon receives a knighthood from New Zealand

 Scott Ronald Glyndwr Dixon, now a Knight Commander of the New Zealand Order of Merit, was born in Australia to New Zealand-born parents who later returned to live in Auckland.

 Dixon, who won the Indianapolis 500 in 2008, received the knighthood for services to motor sport.
-The Chip Ganassi Racing driver was inducted into the Motorsports Hall of Fame of America in 2024.
+He was inducted into the Motorsports Hall of Fame of America in 2024.

 “Sir Scott is a hero to young New Zealand motor sport fans and his work fundraising for children's charities is invaluable,” New Zealand's Prime Minister Christopher Luxon said.